-Read the Inclusive Cities Action Plans
+Read the Inclusive Cities Phase II Action Plans

-The founder cities (2017-2019) were: Bristol, Cardiff, Glasgow, Liverpool, Peterborough and London
+The founder cities (2017-2019) were: Bristol, Cardiff, Glasgow, Liverpool, Peterborough and London.

-Additional cities that joined phase two of the programme (2019-2023) are: Belfast, Birmingham, Brighton, Coventry, Newry, Mourne & Down, Newport and Sheffield.
+Additional cities that joined phase two of the programme (2019-2023) are Belfast, Birmingham, Brighton, Coventry, Newry, Mourne & Down, Newport and Sheffield.

 Nathan Grassi (Administration)